felipe-amorim/my_time/README.md

 ## Mytime Automation Assignment

-This is a smaller version of a Java project of mine that I have been using for some time in a couple of clients and when lessionning courses, therefore, no private content is being shared.
+This is a smaller version of a Java project that I have been using for some time in a couple of clients, and when teaching courses, no private content is being shared.

-I have modified the project so it would only have the technologies needed for the automation proposal, however, there may be some unused code left behind due to the short time I had to do this validation, my apologies if this does happen.
+I have modified the project to have only the technologies needed for the automation proposal; however, there may be some unused code left behind due to the short time I had to do this validation.
+My apologies if this does happen.

 The project consists of a BDD suite of tests, containing:
 - .feature file, located at ```src/test/resources/products/website/```